This website uses cookies to improve your experience. We'll assume you're ok with this, but you can opt-out if you wish. Read More

 Historically they have been widely divided by dialect and origins, making it difficult for many to unite through an existing platform and stand up to hate crimes and other injustices.

-AAPIs ore often left out of many DEI conversations, programs, and initiatives.
+AAPIs are often left out of many diversity, equity and inclusion conversations, programs, and initiatives.

 Asian American communities to have been disproportionately affected by the pandemic and overrepresented in business sectors that have been hardest hit by COVID-19.